Arcadia-Science/tandem-domain-proteins/README.md

 ### Compute Specifications

-This analysis was run on macOS Sequoia 15.5, with 12 cores and 24Gb RAM.
+This analysis was run on Apple Silicon (M4 Pro) using macOS Sequoia 15.5, with 12 cores and 24Gb RAM.

 ## Contributing